LeviNjoroge/LeviNjoroge/README.md

 <!--- 📄 Know about my experiences: (...).-->

-- ⚡ Fun fact: **I'm a tech enthusiast and a passionate developer with a knack for innovation and problem-solving.**
+- ⚡ Fun fact: **I'm such a fun of video games and general mind games, you can't beat me, bet.**

 <!--
 ### Blogs posts